 Unfortunately, you'd be wrong.

 I kind of compare affiliate marketing to weight loss.
 The actual ability to be successful with either is there, but most of the money made within both industries is made by selling you products touting to help you DO both.
 Some are legit.
 But some play on your deepest desires (making money or losing weight) and sell you crap.
 There's no magic silver bullet in affiliate marketing (or weight loss).
 Both simply require hard work and a commitment to doing what it takes to achieve the results you're looking for.

 Don't get me wrong – there are some good tools, guides and people out there.
 But in my experience, they're the exception and not the rule.

 “Information” products, tools and “systems” promising you big income with little work in no time

 The biggest way I see folks with dreams of affiliate marketing get scammed is via purchasing “information products,” tools, “systems” and e-Books that promise to show them how to “make [insert nutty figure here] a day with no work.”
-Now if I told you that you could lose 100 pounds in 30 days with a new miracle diet – it would likely set off warning bells in your head, but for some reason, telling people they can make thousands in 30 days with zero work seems legitimate to some folks (you *wanting* to believe something can be a more powerful sales tool for these bullshit artists than any sales page.)
+Now if I told you that you could lose 100 pounds in 30 days with a new miracle diet – it would likely set off warning bells in your head, but for some reason, telling people they can make thousands in 30 days with zero work seems legitimate to some folks (you *wanting* to believe something can be the most potent sales tool for these bullshit artists than any sales page.)

-Then they show you tons of pictures of their “sales commissions” that very well might be photo-shopped or even more typically, be the commissions they make selling people like YOU the picks and shovels you’re hoping to use to strike gold – and not actual REAL products or services through traditional affiliate programs.
-Remember that not everyone feels bad selling people a dream, even if they know the odds of that dream coming true suck.
+Then they show you tons of pictures of their “sales commissions” that very well might be photo-shopped or even more typically, be the commissions they make selling people like YOU the picks and shovels you're hoping to use to strike gold – and not actual REAL products or services through traditional affiliate programs.
+Remember that not everyone feels wrong selling people a dream, even if they know the odds of that dream coming true suck.